 Cumulus Green 2022: Nurturing Our Planet invites all students from Cumulus member institutions to consider submissions for art and design projects that may contribute to fulfilling the vision of the United Nations’ SDG 2: Zero Hunger and how we may transform our food systems to end food insecurity—creating better conditions for an equitable and environmentally prosperous world.

-The competition recognizes that we have an unprecedented global resource challenge that necessitates the creative contributions of the design community to build a circular economy and meet the targets of the United Nations Sustainable Development Goals by 2030.
-The competition is administered by the Cumulus Secretariat with oversight by the Cumulus Board.
+The competition recognizes that we have a global resource challenge that necessitates the creative contributions of the art and design community to prevent people from suffering from hunger and to meet the targets of the United Nations Sustainable Development Goals by 2030.
+The competition is administered by the Cumulus Secretariat with oversight by the Cumulus President and Executive Board.

 Cumulus GREEN & The Kyoto Design Declaration

 Cumulus Green 2022 builds on the enduring legacy of the Kyoto Design Declaration, a shared statement of commitment to building sustainable, human-centered and creative societies ratified by all Cumulus members in 2008.